 The educator, believing in the worth and dignity of each human being, recognizes the supreme importance of the pursuit of truth, devotion to excellence, and the nurture of democratic principles.
 Essential to these goals is the protection of freedom to learn and to teach and the guarantee of equal educational opportunity for all.
 The educator accepts the responsibility to adhere to the highest ethical standards.
 The educator recognizes the magnitude of responsibility inherent in the teaching process.
 The desire for the respect and confidence of one's colleagues, of students, of parents and of the members of the community provides the incentive to attain and maintain the highest possible degree of ethical conduct.
 The Code of Ethics of the Education Profession indicates the aspiration of all educators and provides standards by which to judge conduct.
-The remedies specified by the NEA and/or its affiliates for the violation of any provision of this Code shall be exclusive and no such provision shall be enforceable in
+The remedies specified by the NEA and/or its affiliates for the violation of any provision of this Code shall be exclusive and no such provision shall be enforceable in any form other than one specifically designated by the NEA or its affiliates.

-Commitment to the Student
+PRINCIPAL I Commitment to the Student